-Coordinated education campaigns are an important and overarching component of the Statewide Microplastic Strategy to raise awareness about microplastic pollution and facilitate behavior, policy, systemic, and environmental change.
+Meaningful public engagement is a cornerstone to reducing and preventing large plastic and microplastic pollution.
+Public awareness, engagement, and education are an important and overarching component of this Strategy to raise awareness about microplastic pollution and facilitate public behavior, policy, systemic, and environmental change.